maladroitcat/hotdog-or-legs/README.md

 - `frontend/app.py` (e.g., lines 10–14): Streamlit page layout, including `st.set_page_config`, the title, and initial health check to the `/health` endpoint of the Cloud Run service.

 - `frontend/app.py` : Emoji generation and text formatting into markdown were performed by AI.
 The content of the text, however, is original.
-I am nothing if not a prolific goober so it will be a warm day in Anartica before I let AI take credit for my jokes.
+I am nothing if not a prolific goober so it will be a warm day in Antarctica before I let AI take credit for my jokes.